K-Sato1995/gatsbyBlog/content/posts/JS-TS-Tips/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - JavaScript
   - Tips
-description: Here are some tips about JavaScript I learned while I was working on some projects.
+description: "Here are some tips about JavaScript I learned while I was working on some projects."
 ---
 # Tips Related to JS/TS Syntax